dblock/slack-market/README.md

 ## Usage

-### Quotes from Yahoo Finance
+### Quotes from Google Finance

-Mention a stock ticker and get a quote.
-Works for crypto-currencies.
+Mention a stock ticker, eg. `MSFT`, and get a quote.
+Works for some crypto-currencies, eg. `BTC`.
 Single-character stocks should include a $ sign, eg. `$F`.

 ![](public/img/market.gif)